 Psoriasis around your eyes can be treated, but it requires special attention from your doctor.
 The tissues in this sensitive area are delicate and easily scarred.
 Treatments need to be carefully monitored to avoid aggravating the skin and making the condition worse.

-The signs of psoriasis around the eyes match many of the signs and symptoms of psoriasis elsewhere on your body.
-Psoriasis on and around your eyes, though, may impact your daily life much more significantly because of its location.
-For example, the buildup of skin cells may lead to patches of skin so large that you have difficulty closing and opening your eyelids.
+The symptoms of psoriasis around your eyes match many of the symptoms of psoriasis elsewhere on your body.
+Psoriasis on and around your eyes, though, may impact your daily life more because of its location.
+For example, the buildup of skin cells may lead to patches so large that you have trouble closing and opening your eyelids.

 - red, scaly growths around your eyes

 - dry, cracked skin that might bleed

 - eyelashes rubbing against the orbit of the eye because scales push the eyelid inward

 - eye dryness because scales pull the eyelid outward